On this page:

 Fax: (937) 775-3633

-- Dr. Susan Carrafiello, President Elect and Treasurer
+- Dr. Susan Carrafiello, President, Treasurer, and Secretary

 Founded in 1897, The Honor Society of Phi Kappa Phi is the nation's oldest, largest, and most selective all-discipline honor society whose chief purpose is to reward and recognize scholarly achievement in all majors and disciplines in the university.
 Because Phi Kappa Phi's standards for election are highly selective, membership is a stamp of excellence that is recognized by graduate and professional school admissions committees and employers alike.
 Phi Kappa Phi is much more than a line on a résumé; it is a 100+-year-old honor society comprised of the best and brightest from all academic disciplines.